thigcampos/salyut/README.md

 salyut ghostty
 ```

+#### Roadmap
+- Include a command to add a package in the salyut directory (running the `mkdir` and `mv` commands can be quite boring);
+- Include support to "dot-" prefix pre-processing based on a --dot flag (similar to `stow <package> --dotfiles` behavior);

+What can be included, but I'm not 100% sold on the ideia yet:
+- Include a command to schedule sync through cron jobs;

 ## Installation
 Salyut is still under development and I decided to only make a release when it's core features are unit-tested.
 Given this scenario, if you want to use Salyut's binary, you will need to build it yourself.